 Also, when possible, don’t wait the last minute to book as finding hotel rooms can be a problem, especially on the busy weeks of Winter or Summer.

 To book your accommodation in Pralognan, click on this affiliate link which will redirect you to our partner booking.com… or use the interactive map below:

 Pralognan-la-Vanoise through history

 In the Middle-Ages, monks cleared the area to make pastures for their animals and cut hay for the long winter months.
 Some chalets with their cellars, hay barns and tracks are still witnesses of this era.

-Pralognan used to be at the junction of a very strategic trade route: the Salt and Beaufort Road, which was followed by peddlers and smugglers alike.
+Pralognan used to be at the junction of a very strategic trade route: the Salt and Beaufort Road.
+This track was followed by peddlers and smugglers alike.
 It linked Savoie to Turin and Piedmont in Italy.
-The little hamlet (hameau) of Barioz, a few hundred metres from the centre of the village used to serve as a customs point along the route.
-Barioz means ‘gate’ in the patois dialect of Savoyard.
+The little hamlet (hameau) of Barioz, a few hundred metres from the centre of the village, used to serve as a customs point along the route.
+In other words, Barioz means ‘gate’ in the patois dialect of Savoyard.

 But Pralognan met its destiny when English climber Matthews reached the top of Vanoise’s highest mountain, the Grande-Casse in 1860 for the first time in history.

 In 1897, the village welcomed French President Félix Faure, inspecting his Alpine troops and walked up to the Col de la Vanoise (Vanoise Pass).